-The programme also included a presentation by Ms. Anette Pooja (photo to the left)on ”Studying Indian dance as a Western woman”, by Dr. Shashank Srivastava on ”Indian philosophy and post-modernism”, and Associate Professor Clemens Cavallin on ”Teaching Hinduism as a Western scholar”.
+The programme also included a presentation by Ms. Anette Pooja (photo to the left)on ”Studying Indian dance as a Western woman”, a lecture by Dr. Shashank Srivastava on ”Indian philosophy and post-modernism”, and by Associate Professor Clemens Cavallin on ”Teaching Hinduism as a Western scholar”.
 See the programme.

 Their fascinating film focuses on the communities in Kachchh, Gujarat, India and across the border in Sindh (now in Pakistan).
 Many of their Sufi poems draw on the eternal love stories of /Umar-Marui/ and /Sasui-Punhu/, among others.
 These songs speak of the pain of parting, of the inevitability of loss and of deep grief that takes one to unknown and mysterious terrains.
 More information about the film that became the focus for a vivid discussion afterwards.

 A Memorandum of Understanding (MoU) between the The World Maritime University (WMU) in Malmö and AMET University, located in Chennai, India, was signed on 22 February, 2013.
 Professor Emeritus and Former Vice Chancellor Captain S. Bhardwaj (photo to the right, seated in the middle, between WMU President Björn Kjerfve to the left and WMU Vice-President Academic Neil Bellafontaine to the right) signed on behalf of AMET University.